Essentials of Quality Assurance in Software Development

 5. Customer Satisfaction

-Customer satisfaction is a term used to describe how satisfied a customer is with a product.
+Customer satisfaction describes the level of satisfaction a customer has with a product.
 Your product must meet the requirements of your consumers in order to guarantee customer satisfaction.
 It should contain all of the necessary features and function correctly.
 The purpose of Quality Assurance is to ensure that the program delivers precisely what your consumers anticipate.

 Conclusion

 Quality Assurance in software development is an absolutely essential activity.
 It ensures your product reliably and securely behaves as defined in a way that makes sense to your end-user.
 Therefore, skimping on Quality Assurance is a shortsighted decision.
 In fact, studies have shown that an investment in QA provides a sizable long-term return.
-So make the wise choice… get the QA teams engaged early and often.
+Make the wise choice and engage the QA teams early and often.
 Can you afford not to?

 CodeStringers